microsoft/X-Mem/README.md

 GNU/LINUX:

+- bash shell.
+Other shells could work but are untested.
 - gcc with support for the C++11 standard.
-Tested with gcc version 4.8.2 on Ubuntu 14.04 LTS for x86-64 with AVX.
+Tested with gcc version 4.8.2 on Ubuntu 14.04 LTS for x86 (32-bit), x86-64, x86-64 with AVX builds.
+- gcc cross-compiler for ARM targets (assumed build on x86-64 Ubuntu host).
 - Python 2.7.
 You can obtain it at <http://www.python.org>.
 On Ubuntu systems, you can install using "sudo apt-get install python2.7".
 You may need some other Python 2.7 packages as well.
 - SCons build system.
 You can obtain it at <http://www.scons.org>.
 On Ubuntu systems, you can install using "sudo apt-get install scons".
 Build tested with SCons 2.3.4.
 - Kernel support for large (huge) pages.
 This support can be verified on your Linux installation by running "grep hugetlbfs /proc/filesystems".
 If you do not have huge page support in your kernel, you can build a kernel with the appropriate options switched on: "CONFIG_HUGETLB_PAGE" and "CONFIG_HUGETLBFS".